ArchiveTeam/grab-site/README.md

 Note: if you have any problems whatsoever installing or getting grab-site to run, please [file an issue](https://github.com/ArchiveTeam/grab-site/issues) - thank you!

+The installation methods below are the only ones supported in our GitHub issues.
+Please do not modify the installation steps unless you really know what you're doing, with both Python packaging and your operating system. grab-site runs on a specific version of Python (3.7 or 3.8) and with specific dependency versions.

 **Contents**

 - [Install on Ubuntu 16.04, 18.04, 20.04, Debian 9 (stretch), Debian 10 (buster), Debian 11 (bullseye)](#install-on-ubuntu-1604-1804-2004-debian-9-stretch-debian-10-buster-debian-11-bullseye)